The Edge of Sleep (podcast)

-The Edge of Sleep is a thriller podcast written by Jake Emanuel and Willie Block.
+The Edge of Sleep is a thriller podcast written by Jake Emanuel and Willie Block and started in 2019.
 It is produced by QCode and stars Mark Fischbach, known online as "Markiplier."
 It has been adapted into a novel and a television series.

 Background

 The show is produced by QCode and stars Mark Fischbach.
 The first season debuted on September 24, 2019, and ended on November 5, 2019.
 The supporting cast included Alex Essoe, Cara Santana, Victor Rasuk, Marcia Cross, Pat Healy, Michael Yama, Joshua Burge, Chris Mulkey and Rob Morrow.
 The first season consisted of eight episodes with an average length of 25 minutes each.
 The show follows a night watchman named Dave Torres who attempts to survive a mysterious global crisis where anyone who goes to sleep dies.
 The show has a similar premise to Invasion of the Body Snatchers.

 In April 2022, a second season of the podcast was announced with an expected release sometime that year.
 However, production has not begun as of 2024, with series writer Jake Emmanuel saying on Twitter "production has been hard to pin down simply because of everyone’s schedules" as well as revealing the second season is "fully written" and will be "11 episodes long."